MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

     - Hacker-sounding names.
 You must review these names carefully.
         ![hackernames](./media/incident-response-playbook-app-consent/hackernames.png)

 **Example Output:** AllPrincipal and read write all.
 These applications did not have anything suspicious like boring names, and were using MS graph etc. This was a real scenario (sanitized for demonstration) and these all fleshed out to be valid.
 However, perform research and determine the purpose of the applications.
-Validate with the CX if they are aware of this scenario and the actual permission this application has on the tenant, as shown in the example below.
+Validate with the CX if they are aware of this scenario and the actual permission this application has on the tenant, as shown in this example.

 ![exampleoutput](./media/incident-response-playbook-app-consent/Exampleoutput.png)

 Here are some useful tips to review information security policy (ISP) investigations: